 - Incandescent lights are cheap, but they get really hot and are banned from some countries due to their energy inefficiency.

-- LEDs are a new and evolving light technology that do not need much power to work and can be colour controlled.
+- LEDs are a new and evolving light technology that do not need much power to work and can be color controlled.

-- Flash has high-power light output and controlled daylight colour temperature.
+- Flash has high-power light output and controlled daylight color temperature.

 Good equipment choices for beginners